grimme-lab/xtb_docs/source/crestcmd.rst

 ---------------

 -h, -help
-     show help page
+    Show help page

 -chrg INT
-    specify molecular charge as *INT*, overrides ``.CHRG`` file
+    Specify molecular charge as *INT*, overrides ``.CHRG`` file

 -uhf INT
-    specify :math:`N_{\alpha}-N_{\beta}` as *INT*, overrides ``.UHF`` file
+    Specify :math:`N_{\alpha}-N_{\beta}` as *INT*, overrides ``.UHF`` file

 -gfn0
-  use GFN0-xTB
+    Use GFN0-xTB

 -gfn1
-  use GFN1-xTB
+    Use GFN1-xTB

 -gfn2 ``[DEFAULT]``
-    use GFN2-xTB, which is the default.
+    Use GFN2-xTB, which is the default.

 -g, -gbsa SOLVENT
-    generalized born (GB) model with solvent accessable surface (SASA) model, available solvents are *acetone*, *acetonitrile*, *benzene* (only GFN1-xTB), *CH2Cl2*, *CHCl3*, *CS2*, *DMF* (only GFN2-xTB), *DMSO*, *ether*, *H2O*, *methanol*, *n-hexane* (only GFN2-xTB), *THF* and *toluene*.
+    Generalized born (GB) model with solvent accessable surface (SASA) model, available solvents are *acetone*, *acetonitrile*, *benzene* (only GFN1-xTB), *CH2Cl2*, *CHCl3*, *CS2*, *DMF* (only GFN2-xTB), *DMSO*, *ether*, *H2O*, *methanol*, *n-hexane* (only GFN2-xTB), *THF* and *toluene*.
     The solvent input is not case-sensitive.

 -opt LEVEL
-    set the optimization accuracy for final GFN\ *n*--xTB optimizations.
+    Set the optimization accuracy for final GFN\ *n*--xTB optimizations.
     See :ref:`geometry optimization` for valid *LEVEL* arguments.
     The ``[DEFAULT]`` is *vtight*.

 -zs ``[DEFAULT]``
-    perform z-matrix sorting (i.e. ZSORT) for the input coordinate file.
+    Perform z-matrix sorting (i.e. ZSORT) for the input coordinate file.

 -nozs
-  do not perform z-matrix sorting of the input file.
+    Do not perform z-matrix sorting of the input file.

 -ewin REAL
-    set the energy threshold to *REAL* kcal/mol.
+    Set the energy threshold to *REAL* kcal/mol.
 This affects several runtypes and the ``[DEFAULT]`` is depending on the application (6 kcal/mol conformational searches, 30 kcal/mol screening tools).

 -xnam BIN
-    specify the name (and path) of the ``xtb`` binary that sould be used as *BIN*.
+    Specify the name (and path) of the ``xtb`` binary that sould be used as *BIN*.
 The ``[DEFAULT]`` is *xtb*.

 -prsc
-  create a scoord.`*` file for each conformer in the ``TURBOMOLE`` format.
+    Create a scoord.`*` file for each conformer in the ``TURBOMOLE`` format.

 -niceprint
-     in-line progress bar printout for optimizations.
+    In-line progress bar printout for optimizations.

+-scratch <DIR>
+    Performs the entire calculation in the specified <DIR>.
+If <DIR> is not existing it will be created.

 -T INT
-    specify the number of CPU threads *INT* that shall be used.
+    Specify the number of CPU threads *INT* that shall be used.
     ``CREST`` automatically adjusts the number of processes according to this variable in each step, in order to achieve optimal parallelization of the calculations.

+-dry
+    Perfrom a "dry" run, i.e., nothing is actually done but instead an overview of the settings that would be applied in the calculation is given.

 Options for MF-MD-GC
 -------------------------

+.. warning:: The MF-MD-GC workflow is outdated

 -nomf
-  skip modefollowing
+    Skip modefollowing

 -nomd
-  skip MD part
+    Skip MD part

 -nocross
-    skip genetic crossing part.
+    Skip genetic crossing part.

 -loose
-    decrease used number of selected modes
+    Decrease used number of selected modes

 -vloose
-    decrease used number of selected modes a lot
+    Decrease used number of selected modes a lot

 -tight
-    increase used number of selected modes
+    Increase used number of selected modes

 -mdlen, -len REAL
-    set length of the molecular dynamics simulation to *REAL* ps.
+    Set length of the molecular dynamics simulation to *REAL* ps.
     The ``[DEFAULT]`` is 40 ps.

 -shake INT
-    set SHAKE mode for MD. *INT* can be 0(= off), 1(= H-only), 2(= all bonds) The ``[DEFAULT]`` is 2.
+    Set SHAKE mode for MD. *INT* can be 0(= off), 1(= H-only), 2(= all bonds) The ``[DEFAULT]`` is 2.

 -quick
-    conduct only one MF/MD (no GC) run to obtain a crude conformer ensemble.
+    Conduct only one MF/MD (no GC) run to obtain a crude conformer ensemble.

 Options for iMTD-GC
 -----------------------------
 -cross ``[DEFAULT]``
-   do the genetic structure crossing (GC) part.
+    Do the genetic structure crossing (GC) part.

 -nocross
-   don´t do the GC part.
+    Don´t do the GC part.

 -mrest INT
-    maximum number of MTD restarts in iMTD-GC algorithm.
+    Maximum number of MTD restarts in iMTD-GC algorithm.
 The ``[DEFAULT]`` is 5 cycles.

 -shake INT
-    set SHAKE mode for MD. *INT* can be 0(= off), 1(= H-only), 2(= all bonds) The ``[DEFAULT]`` is 2.
+    Set SHAKE mode for MD. *INT* can be 0(= off), 1(= H-only), 2(= all bonds) The ``[DEFAULT]`` is 2.

 -tstep INT
-    set MD time step to *INT* fs.
+    Set MD time step to *INT* fs.
 The ``[DEFAULT]`` is 5 fs.

 -mdlen, -len REAL
-    set length of the meta-dynamics simulations (MTD) to *REAL* ps.
+    Set length of the meta-dynamics simulations (MTD) to *REAL* ps.
     The ``[DEFAULT]`` is depending on the size and flexibility of the system.

 -mddump INT
-    set dumpstep in which coordinates are written to the trajectory file to *INT* fs.
+    Set dumpstep in which coordinates are written to the trajectory file to *INT* fs.
     The ``[DEFAULT]`` is 100 fs.

 -vbdump REAL
-    set dump frequency in which a new reference structure is taken for :math:`V_{bias}` to *REAL* ps.
+    Set dump frequency in which a new reference structure is taken for :math:`V_{bias}` to *REAL* ps.
     The ``[DEFAULT]`` is 1.0 ps.

 -tnmd REAL
-    set temperature for the additional normal MDs on the lowest conformers after the MTD step.
+    Set temperature for the additional normal MDs on the lowest conformers after the MTD step.
     The ``[DEFAULT]`` is 400 K.

 -norotmd
-    don´t do the additional  MDs on the lowest conformers after the MTD step.
+    Don´t do the additional  MDs on the lowest conformers after the MTD step.

 -quick
-    perform a search with reduced settings for a crude conformer ensemble.
+    Perform a search with reduced settings for a crude conformer ensemble.

 -squick, -superquick
-    perform an even more crude conformational search than with ``-quick``.
+    Perform an even more crude conformational search than with ``-quick``.

+-mquick
+    Perform an even more crude conformational search than with ``-quick`` or ``-squick``.

 -origin ``[DEFAULT]``
-    track the step of generation for each conformer/rotamer.
+    Track the step of generation for each conformer/rotamer.

 -keepdir
-    keep sub-directories of the conformer production run.
+    Keep sub-directories of the conformer production run.

 -nci
-    specialized NCI mode that can be used to find aggregates of NCI complexes.
+    Specialized NCI mode that can be used to find aggregates of NCI complexes.
     The option generates an ellipsoide potential around the input structure and adds it to the MTD simulation.
     Also, settings for :math:`k` and :math:`\alpha` are adjusted and some settings are reduced, in order to achieve lower computation times.

 -wscal REAL
-    scale the ellipsoide potential axes in the NCI mode  by factor *REAL*.
+    Scale the ellipsoide potential axes in the NCI mode  by factor *REAL*.